-After a month of cure in Vichy in the hotel Molière in June, he stayed a few days in Chambéry in the Hotel of Verdun where from he went to excursion to visit the Big Chartreuse and then in Annecy to the hotel de la Paix and, at the end of a few days, took the boat to go to the Abbaye de Talloires recently transformed into hotel where he stayed a big part of the summer
+After a month of cure in Vichy at the hotel Molière in June, he stayed a few days in Chambéry in the Hotel of Verdun from where he went to excursion to visit the Big Chartreuse and then in Annecy to the hotel de la Paix.
+After a few days, he took the boat to go to the Abbaye de Talloires recently transformed into hotel where he stayed a big part of the summer

-Tortured by his disease, forced by his to look after himself away from his native beloved Provence, he was able to except his context to realize on the banks of the Lake Annecy one of his most beautiful masterpiece : Lake Annecy, property of the Institute Courtauld of London; two paintings representing the child with the straw hat, respectively in the County Museum of Los Angeles and the Gallery Yoshi of Tokyo, as well as 21 aquarelles and drawings referenced Venturi-Rewald, today spread in the biggest collections of the world.
+Tortured by his disease, forced by his relatives to look after himself away from his native beloved Provence, he was able to take a step back from this context to achieve on the banks of the Lake Annecy one of his most beautiful masterpiece : Lake Annecy, property of the Institute Courtauld of London; two paintings representing the child with the straw hat, respectively in the County Museum of Los Angeles and the Gallery Yoshi of Tokyo, as well as 21 aquarelles and drawings referenced Venturi-Rewald, today spread in the biggest collections of the world.

-Adrien Chappuis wrote in 1956 on his subject: "In the peace of its retreat, nature, pleasant and interesting, held him company; he, who usually did not touch brushes as soon as it had gone out of its native Provence, or the Ile-de-France, painted on the lakesides a famous picture.
-This picture shows Duingt seen the bank of Talloires with the lake, the castle, the mountains...
-A branch of tree decents in curve towards the right, masking the valley.
+Adrien Chappuis wrote in 1956 about him: "In the peace of its retreat, nature, pleasant and interesting, held him company; he, who usually did not touch brushes as soon as it had gone out of its native Provence, or the Ile-de-France, painted on the lakesides a famous picture.
+This picture shows Duingt seen from the banks of Talloires with the lake, the castle, the mountains...
+A branch of tree goes down in curve towards the right, masking the valley.
 The landscape is happy.
 The blue tones dominate there, with the green and the pink ".